thresh0ld/smart_contracts/readme.md

 withdraw: This function allows the contract's owner to withdraw any funds that have been sent to the contract.
 It transfers the balance of the contract to the owner address.
 This function can only be called by the contract's owner.

-Finally, the receive() function is a fallback function that does nothing but accept any incoming ether transactions.
+The receive() function is a fallback function that does nothing but accept any incoming ether transactions.

 Note that this contract does not implement the ERC777 interface.
 It only uses the balanceOf() function from the interface to check the balance of the ERC777 token.